QuantumIntelligenceSociety/QIO/README.md

 # Q-I/O
 QIO™ is a next-generation quantum language model (QLM) architecture.

-Our ultimate goal is to replace classical superintelligence with quantum-powered ultraintelligence.
+Our ultimate goal is to replace the oncoming classical superintelligence with quantum-powered ultraintelligence.
 We call this Artificial Ultraintelligence (AUI).

 QIO, pronounced "key-o", stands for Quantum Input/Output.